terra-campaigns/arrival/campaign/arrival/_arrivalNotions.md

 - [ ] Segarus FFKA East Chapter captain is nosy on the character if they get to red tower: Intent is to claim the destruction of Gellert if PCs do it.
 For that he might appoint a knight to go with PCs (as spy).
 - [ ] create chapter based on a random mythos aberration (sl177)
 - [ ] More evil dwarves searching for kimbarak hands
+- [ ] Duergar party hunting the kimbarak gauntlets - what does the artefact has more of power?
+- [ ] Rise of The Void: https://reddit.com/r/godbound/s/saGDqfZxu6

 ## parking lot